pmm1/islandis-login/README.md

 `mobile` is not always present, it depends on if "Rafræn Skilríki" or "Íslykill" is used or not and other factors.
 The phonenumber is only delivered sometimes by Island.is so we can't count on it being present even if we force the user to use "Rafræn skilríki".

-`authenticationMethod` will be "Íslykill" if IceKey is used during login and "Rafræn Skilríki" if "Rafræn Skilríki" was used.
+`authenticationMethod` value will be _"Íslykill"_ if IceKey is used during login and _"Rafræn símaskilríki"_ if e-Authentication using SIM card (Rafræn skilríki) was used.

 You can force the user to use "Rafræn skilríki" by adding &qaa=4 to the login link e.g. https://innskraning.island.is/?id=advania.is&qaa=4.